What do we mean by trauma-informed services and why is such an approach important?

 How can I/my staff recognize the signs and symptoms of trauma in the clients we work with?

-- For programs without mental health clinicians on staff, this tip sheet on how to handle a conversation with DV program clients about mental health referrals Visit disclaimer page can help staff connect clients needing behavioral health treatment for trauma with help.
+- For programs without mental health clinicians on staff, this tip sheet on how to handle a conversation with DV program clients about mental health referrals (PDF) Visit disclaimer page can help staff connect clients needing behavioral health treatment for trauma with help.

 - For programs with mental health clinicians on staff, this list of evidence-based screening instruments for trauma Visit disclaimer page developed by SAMHSA and HRSA may be helpful in developing procedures to identify clinical trauma issues in clients.